dylan-lang/opendylan/documentation/library-reference/source/c-ffi/index.rst

 to the "Dylan world".

 *Note:* Only classes that designate C pointer types can be instantiated in this way.
-Instances of C’s fundamental numeric value types like ``int``, ``char``, and ``double`` are just converted to an equivalent Dylan object with the same value.
+Instances of C's fundamental numeric value types like ``int``, ``char``, and ``double`` are just converted to an equivalent Dylan object with the same value.
 The ``<Point>`` class is not an instantiable class in Dylan because there is nothing in Dylan that corresponds to a C struct.